nullrocket/gitbook/account/sign-up.md

 #Sign up
 Passpack accounts are free.
-Once you have signed up for an account, you will be able to access your account via the internet from any computer.

 To get your personal Passpack account, go to the Passpack homepage and click on "Sign Up for an Account".

 Registration is fast and only requires you to provide a few pieces of information.

 * **User ID**<br>You will choose your own User ID.
 Like any other online account, this is what Passpack will know you by. some other websites call it a username, screenname, or even nickname -- these are all different words that mean the same thing.
 Passpack calls it a User ID.